10 Best Apps Like Self to Build Credit (2026)

 3. Check Your Credit Reports Regularly

-Review your reports from all three bureaus for errors β€” inaccurate negative items can drag your score down even while you're making consistent payments.
-Several apps on this list (Kikoff, MoneyLion, Dovly) include monitoring tools to make this easier.
+Review your credit reports from all three bureaus at least every 90 days.
+Inaccurate negative items — wrong account statuses, payments marked late that weren’t, accounts that aren’t yours — can suppress your score even while you’re making consistent on-time payments.
+Under federal law, you’re entitled to a free report from each bureau once per year at AnnualCreditReport.com.
+Several apps on this list (Kikoff, MoneyLion, Dovly) include built-in monitoring tools that alert you to changes as they happen.

 Frequently Asked Questions